DIDSR/DICaugment/README.md

 We would like to express our gratitude to the developers of Albumentations [[1]](#1) for their excellent work on the original library, which served as the foundation for DICaugment.
 We also thank the open-source community for their contributions and feedback.

+# Author Contributions

+Jacob McIntosh authored the package, developed the pipeline and its functions, wrote the documentation, and drafted the article.
+Qian Cao assisted in noise insertion augmentation and contributed to the drafting of the article.
+Berkman Sahiner and Nicholas Petrick assisted in designing the validation study, noise simulation, and contributed to the drafting of the article.
+Mehdi Farhangi supervised the project, implemented the noise insertion augmentation, conducted the validation study, and contributed to the article drafting.

 ## Referecences